Appointing Professional Advisers

 Once you've appointed a main professional adviser for the project, you can ask them to help you appoint any other advisers as set out in the Historic England Report.
 They can also advertise and seek tenders for the building works on your behalf.
 You should have a written contract with each of them.

 Small professional appointments

 Small professional appointments (up to £10,000) are unlikely to need to go through a tender process.
 But it will be necessary to demonstrate good value for money.
-This could be done by obtaining three written quotations on the basis of an open and transparent process which clearly states the criteria (where applicable) upon which the contract will be awarded.
+This could be done by obtaining one to three written quotations on the basis of an open and transparent process which clearly states the criteria (where applicable) upon which the contract will be awarded.

-For professional appointments worth over £10,000 and where total public grants are no more than 50% it will be necessary to demonstrate good value for money by obtaining at least three written tenders.
-We recommend that you follow the process set out below.
+For professional appointments worth over £10,000 and up to the services threshold (which can be found on the GOV.UK website) it will be necessary to demonstrate good value for money by obtaining at least three written tenders.
+You should consider quality as well as cost in this appointment.

 You should keep records of the procurement process so that you can show how you have appointed the professional advisers.
 We may ask you for details of this.

 Please note that this procurement process applies to appointments of professional advisers where it is expected that they will work on several phases of work to the same building/heritage site within a period of five years.
 This is called aggregation.
 So, where you expect several phases, you should add up the total value of fees for advisers of the same discipline (for example, architect) for the whole five-year period to find out which threshold applies.
 Where the expected value of fees is just below a threshold, you may want to follow the process for that threshold in case the cost does increase.